sepgh/testudo/README.md

 2. We shall use LRU cache for Cluster Index Manager, which means re-reading objects from the cluster index should perform quicker than hitting the disk multiple times.

+### Storing indexes in same file as DB

+The current implementation has a problem with this, since two instances of `DiskPageDatabaseStorage` will be created and `synchronized` blocks wouldn't perform validly.

+Even though current tests work, when we work with multiple collections things will break.
+The reason `CollectionSelectInsertOperationMultiThreadedTestCase` can work with Page Buffer is that we lock the collection in `DefaultCollectionInsertOperation`, so even though we have multiple instances of `DiskPageDatabaseStorage` (one for DB and one for index), their `.store()` method won't be called from multiple threads.